 If you have already been tested at the Health and Wellness Center, you will need to re-register with MyQuest.

 Testing is available during the week from 9 a.m. to 4 p.m. and on weekends from noon to 4 p.m.
 Questions?
 Call the Health and Wellness Center at 814-949-5540.

 Location-specific information including Zoom rooms (remote learning spaces), access to computers and printers, hours of operation, and the Health and Wellness Center are available in the Coronavirus Resources section of the Penn State Altoona campus map.

 |Safety and Security||University Police||814-949-5222|

 |Classes/Coursework||Students should contact their individual faculty members.
 Please refer to the Faculty/Staff Directory.|

 |From the media||Strategic Communications||814-949-5160|

 |All other questions||Strategic Communications||814-949-5160|

-The health and well-being of the Penn State community is our first priority as we look forward to welcoming students back to Penn State Altoona this fall.
+The health and well-being of the Penn State community is our first priority.
 Penn State has taken a robust public-health- and science-based approach to inform how it will manage social distancing, limit the size of events, and provide learning environments that are as safe as reasonably possible.
 Penn State will meet or exceed the expectations for colleges and universities that have been outlined by the Pennsylvania Department of Education for returning students to campus.

 In accordance with the Centers for Disease Control and Prevention (CDC) and public health guidelines, wearing face masks and adhering to social distancing practices, including maintaining six feet of physical distance between another person, are critical components in helping to maintain the health and safety of the entire campus community.
 Students, faculty, and staff are expected to practice social distancing and wear face masks in classrooms, labs, offices, dining and retail facilities, public spaces, and while walking and traveling on campuses.